aherrero/aherrero.github.io/_posts/2018-11-18-MobileRobot.markdown

 youtubelink: U-sQe68Bytg
 ---

-## Sundays
+## Sunday's
 Hummm...
 Arduino, motor shield to control CC motors, 4 motors, 4 wheels, battery and a RC radio...
 What could I do with that? =D

 ![1](/assets/rbt02/1.JPG)

 ## Bill of materials
-Once you have all this components, put it together and do something it is not a big deal, but, it is always funny for a Sunday.
+Having all those components, thinking about putting them together and build something; it is not a big deal, but, it is always funny for Sunday.

 Essentials,
 - Motor control shield, as this one, from [adafruit](https://learn.adafruit.com/adafruit-motor-shield)